Close

 Maryland Fatal Pedestrian Accidents

 We have made a lot of progress in automobile safety.
-Car and trucks are built with safety features our grandparents would not have imagined.
+Cars and trucks are built with safety features our grandparents would not have imagined.
 Pedestrians are still in the exact same boat: completely unprotected.
 The big difference today is that pedestrians are even more vulnerable because of the technological distractions of cell phones and texting.

 Verdicts and Settlements in Pedestrian Accident Cases

 Below are Maryland settlements and verdicts in pedestrian accident cases.
-Many of these are death cases which are not uncommon: 23% of vehicular accident cases are wrongful death claims.
+Many of these are death cases, which are not uncommon: 23% of vehicular accident cases are wrongful death claims.

 These Maryland verdicts and settlement payouts are presented to give you a better idea of the value of pedestrian accident cases.
-But, we have to be honest about the limitations of this kind of data.
+But we have to be honest about the limitations of this kind of data.
 There are too many variables to compare one pedestrian injury accident case to another to assume that if the cases are similar, they have a similar value.
 One case just cannot predict another.

 Also, our pedestrian injury lawyers have many cases we cannot describe.
 Two “trucking accident pedestrian on the side of road” cases that settled into the millions with confidentiality clauses some to mind quickly.